pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/InsideTypo3/Introduction/AboutThisDocument/Index.rst

 can also use the annotation feature in the online version at TYPO3.org.

-**Notice:** TYPO3 version 4 bears a new visual interface (skin) that is not reflected in the screenshots of this document.
-However, this does not have any impact on the content itself.
+**Notice:** New TYPO3 versions bear a new visual interface (skin) that is not reflected in the screenshots of this document.
+However, this does not have impact on the content itself.